batzpup/DotrModdingToolRedux/README.md

 ## Requirements

 - **.NET 8**: Ensure that you have .NET 8 installed on your system.
 You can download it from the official Microsoft website: [dotnet.microsoft.com](https://dotnet.microsoft.com/en-us/download/dotnet/8.0?)
-- Your own Duelist of the Roses ISO, this tool doesnt not work without and, and it modifies the one you open so please make backups.
+- Your own Duelist of the Roses ISO (NTSC-U /USA only), this tool doesnt not work without and, and it modifies the one you open so please make backups.

 ## Installation